03 Jan The Manor House

 I took one last look at the beautiful summer night sky and proceeded to follow Dylan’s chant to the living room.
 No one was in there and the room fell silent upon my entrance.
-A wave of dread suddenly filled my body at the realisation I never actually followed them into the house.
+A wave of dread suddenly filled my body at the realization I never actually followed them into the house.
 I was here on my own.
 Looking over at the back wall the drawings were there clear as day, except this time, another new drawing was added.
-The picture of a girl in yellow pyjamas with the number 4 scrawled above her head, holding silhouette man’s hand.
+The picture of a girl in yellow pajamas with the number “4” scrawled above her head, holding silhouette man’s hand.
 It was me…

-“And that was the last time anyone saw Alice again.”
-Toby announced proudly as he retold ‘The legend of Alice Taylor’ to his little brother, Harry, and Lily his school friend.
+“And that was the last time anyone saw Alice again,” Toby announced proudly as he retold ‘The legend of Alice Taylor’ to his little brother, Harry, and Lily his school friend.

-Toby was a confident 13 year old boy, he had a lot of friends and was well known within the village for being a bright, aspiring boy.
+Toby was a confident 13-year-old boy, he had a lot of friends and was well known within the village for being a bright, aspiring boy.
 The kids at the village school talked about Alice regularly and a few even claimed to have gone to the house but those kids were exposed to be lying when they couldn’t prove where they gained access.
 The house was well guarded with barbed wire fencing and ‘No Entry’ signs warning people away from the dangers the house might contain.
-Alice and her friends went missing roughly 20 years ago now and the village tried hard to forget.
+Alice and her friends went missing roughly twenty years ago now and the village tried hard to forget.
 It was never brought up by adults and if anyone mentioned it, it was quickly shut down as a legend and untrue to protect the villages credibility and safety.

-But Toby being Toby, had other ideas.
+But Toby being Toby, he had other ideas.
 He wanted to the top dog of the school, and by proving he had gone to Manor House, he could gain that status.
 It would be easy for Toby, his house backed onto the Manor House after all.
 If anyone was likely to gain access it was him.

-It was Saturday morning, around 9am, and Toby, Lily and Harry stole a pair of wire cutters from his dad’s toolbox in the garage and made their way to the end of the garden.
+It was Saturday morning, around 9 am, and Toby, Lily, and Harry stole a pair of wire cutters from his dad’s toolbox in the garage and made their way to the end of the garden.
 A thick wire fence sealed off the boundary which Toby was able to cut through with ease.
 His dad would be furious when he found out he ruined the fence; It was incredibly expensive to put up.
 But at this point, Toby didn’t care.
-They all scurried through, being careful not to tear their clothes on the freshly cut wire, and found themselves in the over grown field, just like in the legend…
+They all scurried through, being careful not to tear their clothes on the freshly cut wire, and found themselves in the overgrown field, just like in the legend…

 Both Harry and Lily shook their heads.
 They had heard the story countless times before on the school playground, and even though it was said to just be a legend, they still believed it enough to be put off from going there properly.